-We’ve put together a list of the best 10 outdoor activities to enjoy in Costa Rica, and there’s much to see and do on your next vacation.
+We’ve compiled a list of the best 10 outdoor activities to enjoy in Costa Rica, and there’s much to see and do on your next vacation.
 There are secret beaches, crystal clear rivers, and lush green woods to explore.
-Costa Rica is a fantastic place to visit for various outdoor activities, including leisure and adventure.
+Costa Rica is fantastic for various outdoor activities, including leisure and adventure.

 The Pacific and Caribbean coasts contain mountain ranges with beautiful waterfalls, volcanoes, incredible tropical rainforests, rushing rivers, and deep rainforests.